 From 2004 to 2014, we facilitated continued collaboration between the two countries to develop the draft treaty and implementation framework.
 The bilateral treaty was finally signed in 2015.
 At a ministerial committee meeting held in 2016, it was approved that the TFCA would be managed by a joint integrated management committee and that Peace Parks would be appointed as the implementing agent for TFCA development, except for North Luangwa National Park where the Frankfurt Zoological Society would continue as implementing agent.

-We assist the TFCA structures and the secretariat with operational aspects such as fundraising, technical, financial and project management support, including implementation of specific projects funded by the KfW and GIZ.
+We assist the TFCA structures and the Transfrontier Management Unit with operational aspects such as fundraising, technical, financial and project management support, including implementation of specific projects funded by the KfW and GIZ.